 Students seeking a minor in CDFS must meet all prerequisite course requirements.
 In addition, students must maintain a “C” or better in all courses required for the minor.
 The minor requires 21 total units: nine units of core courses consisting of CDFS 111, 312I, and 319I and 12 units selected from CDFS 211, 214, 215, 311, 314, 409, 410, 411, 412, 413, 414, 415, and 418.

-The minor in Child Development and Family Studies will not be available to Child Development and Family studies majors.
+The minor in Child Development and Family Studies is not be available to Child Development and Family Studies majors.

 This option is available in the Department of Family and Consumer Sciences.
 It was introduced in response to a certification process developed by the National Council on Family Relations (NCFR).
 NCFR is the leading national organization for professionals concerned with promoting and enhancing the quality of family life.
 NCFR sponsors the only national program to certify family life educators.

 Family life education provides skills and knowledge to enrich individual and family life.
 Family Life Education preparation is based on the suggested guidelines and content areas outlined by NCFR.
 According to NCFR, there are ten substance areas that constitute family life education.
 These include knowledge about how families work; the interrelationship of families and society; human growth and development throughout the life span; the physiological and psychological aspects of human sexuality; the impact of money and time management on daily family life; the importance and value of parent education; the effects of policy and legislation on families; ethical considerations in professional conduct; and a solid understanding and knowledge of how to teach and/or develop curriculum for what are often sensitive and personal issues.